tpayne/terraform-examples/README.md

 -------------------
 The second set of examples are for GCP and are based on the Terraform starting examples.
 To use them you will have to have access to a GCP project in the cloud, then create a JSON service account file (with Project -> Editor role) granted.
 This creds file will need to be downloaded and available for use.

-To run this tutorial, you must have ensured the following...
+To run these tutorials, you must have ensured the following...

 * You have access to a GCP project as an admin or owner
 * You have created a GCP service account with the required privileges